Nur Iskandar

-Muhammad Nur Iskandar (born 7 December 1986 in Jayapura) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club Sriwijaya.
+Muhammad Nur Iskandar (born 7 December 1986 in Jayapura) is an Indonesian professional football Manager (association football) and former player who is an assistant coach of Semen Padang.
+He played as an attacking midfielder for various Indonesian clubs, most recently Liga 2 club Sriwijaya.
+Iskandar earned five caps for the Indonesia national team from 2012 to 2014.

 International career

-Nur Iskandar receives his first senior international cap against North Korea on September 10, 2012.
+Iskandar received his first senior international cap against North Korea on September 10, 2012.